-- the tumour (T) - whether the cancer has spread to any lymph nodes (N) - whether the cancer has spread to another part of the body, called metastasis (M).
+- the tumour (T) - whether the cancer has spread to any lymph nodes (N) - early prostate cancer is always N0 as it has not spread to the lymph nodes - whether the cancer has spread to another part of the body. called metastasis (M) - early prostate cancer is always M0 because it has not spread to another part of the body.